By Karen A. Soukiasian

-So, after years of being pampered, loved and considered a member of the family, now the dog is considered a threat.
+So, after years of being pampered, loved and considered a member of the family, now the dog is regarded as a threat.
 So, feeble excuses are made to justify a poor decision, and before they know it, he or she is discarded like an old shoe.

-Thousands of perfectly healthy, good-natured dogs are euthanized each year, simply because shelters and rescues are overflowing with “used” pets and lame excuses…not to mention broken hearts!
+Thousands of perfectly healthy, good-natured dogs are euthanized each year, just because shelters and rescues are overflowing with “used” pets and lame excuses…not to mention broken hearts!

 Granted, the most important consideration is the safety of the new baby.
 Accidents do happen.
 However, if precautions are taken to avoid them, everyone can learn to live happily and safely under the same roof.

 Most, not all, dogs welcome having a new pack member and adjust very well.
 With nine or more months to prepare, the dog that was once the center of a couple’s universe will learn they are still a valued member of the pack.
 The only difference is, they have simply been knocked down a notch.

 The sooner you work with your dog, the easier the transition will be.

 First, in fairness to your dog, a commitment must be made to give him or her, ample time to adjust to the shift in status, and to learn the new rules.